 So it’s simple: we segmented our prospects and clients according to our offers.

-So we created an e-mail list for leads, for those who started our training course, for those, who started our 99 USD/month offer (package 1), who started our 199 USD/month offer (package 2) and who asked for customized offer (package 3).
+So we created an e-mail list for leads, for those who started our training course, for those, who started our 99 USD/month offer (package 1), who started our 199 USD/month offer (package 2) and who asked for the customized offer (package 3).

 Second step of marketing segmentation strategy: 5 segments for every buyer personas